 This course introduces the regional concept which emphasizes the spatial association of people and their environment.
 Emphasis is placed on the physical, cultural, and economic systems that interact to produce the distinct regions of the earth.
 Upon completion, students should be able to describe variations in physical and cultural features of a region and demonstrate an understanding of their functional relationships.
 (1997 SU) This course has been approved to satisfy the following requirement(s):

-• Social/Behavioral Science Gen. Ed. course for A.A. and A.S.
+- Social/Behavioral Science Gen. Ed. course for A.A. and A.S. - Social/Behavioral Science Gen. Ed. course for A.A.S. and A.G.E.

 GRA Graphic Arts